 Cons:

-- Not as special as some other options
+- Not as exciting as other restaurants in EPCOT

 The Coral Reef Restaurant – Living Seas Pavillion

-Imagine enjoying a meal while spotting sharks, turtles, and sting rays with your kids.
-That’s the Coral Reef Restaurant!
+The Coral Reef has been one of my favorite restaurants since I was a kid.
+As a child I remember the excitement of enjoying a meal while spotting sharks, turtles, and sting rays.
+It hasn’t changed much in the past 30 years, but that’s what makes Coral Reef Restaurant an icon!
 It is one of the most unique EPCOT restaurants for families, and can make a dining experience that your kids won’t forget.

 You enter an elegant restaurant decorated in blues and greens.
 Tables at the Coral Reef Restaurant all face a giant salt water tank which contains over 2,000 sea creatures and more than 60 species – one of the largest man-made ocean environments in the country.